jrhee17/armeria/executor-design-notes.md

 ## 4. Misc

-### Adopting WIP/Queue-Drain for StreamMessage
+### Removing the Event Loop Dependency for Stream Operations

+Currently, stream operations (subscribe, deframing, signal delivery) must run on `ctx.eventLoop()` because `StreamMessage` and its operators rely on `inEventLoop()` for serialization.
+This means `ctx.sequentialExecutor()` does not replace `ctx.eventLoop()` — the event loop remains a required component.
+The sequential executor is only for user-facing code dispatch (service handlers, gRPC listener callbacks like `onMessage`, `onHalfClose`, etc.).
+Framework-critical tasks must not be submitted to the sequential executor, since a blocking task stalls all subsequent tasks on it.

-To fully support non-thread-affine executors for reactive streams, Armeria would need to move from `inEventLoop()` checks to atomic WIP/queue-drain serialization (like Reactor).
-This is a deep architectural change that would affect `StreamMessage` and all operators.
+To fully eliminate this dependency, Armeria would need to move from `inEventLoop()` checks to atomic WIP/queue-drain serialization (like Reactor).
+This would allow stream operations to run on any sequential executor, not just the event loop.

 Pros:
-- Simplifies internal code — users and internals no longer need to worry about synchronization between the channel event loop and blocking executor
+- Simplifies internal code — users and internals no longer need to worry about synchronization between the channel event loop and the user-facing executor
+- Enables running the entire request lifecycle on a single executor (no event loop / sequential executor split for application code)
-- Enables decoupling stream signal delivery from a specific thread, opening the door for virtual thread support
+- Opens the door for virtual thread support where one vthread handles everything for a request

 Cons:
 - There is little practical need today for arbitrary executors driving reactive streams